BPF Syscall BPF_PROG_LOAD

 core_relo_cnt

-This attribute specifies the size of the records in core_relos, this allows for compatibility between newer and older loaders and kernel versions if the size of the CO-RE relocation records ever changes.
+, this allows for compatibility between newer and older loaders and kernel versions if the size of the CO-RE relocation records ever changes.

 fd_array

-This attribute specifies an array of file descriptors to maps.
+This attribute specifies an array of file descriptors.
 This value should be a pointer to an array of 32 bit values containing file descriptors.
 When using this feature, loaders don't have to rewrite the eBPF program so the blob in the ELF can be signed.
 The instructions will instead contain index into this array and the actual file descriptors which may be different between program runs are thus not included in any signable blob.

 core_relos

 Before the addition of this field, CO-RE relocations had to be performed by the loader in userspace.
-This process modifies the eBPF program passed in via insns which makes signing of the program difficult.
-This field passes the CO-RE relocations to the kernel so that these can happen after verifying a potential program signature.
+This process modifies the eBPF program passed in via insns

 core_relo_rec_size

-This attribute specifies the amount of function records that are present in core_relos.
+This attribute specifies the amount of function records that are present in core_relos

 Flags